okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-hosted-signin/next-steps/index.md

 ---
 title: Next steps
 ---
 You should now understand how to customize the hosted sign-in page.
-If you got stuck, post a question in our [Developer Forums](https://devforum.okta.com).

 Read more about other customization options: